 -

 Physics: In physics, dealing with very large and very small numbers is common.
-For example, expressing the charge of an electron or the mass of a star involves exponents.
+Take this: expressing the charge of an electron or the mass of a star involves exponents.
 Simplifying expressions without negative exponents can make calculations more straightforward.

 -